carbonblack/cb-yara-connector/README.md

 # Installing YARA Agent (Centos/RHEL 7+)

 [YARA](https://virustotal.github.io/yara/) Integration is made up of two parts -- a master and one or more workers.
-The master service must be installed on the same system as Cb Response, while workers are usually installed on other systems (but can also be on the master system, if so desired).
+The master service must be installed on the same system as CB EDR, while workers are usually installed on other systems (but can also be on the master system, if so desired).
 The YARA connector itself uses [Celery](http://www.celeryproject.org/) to distribute work to and remote (or local) workers - you will need to install and configure a [broker](https://docs.celeryproject.org/en/latest/getting-started/brokers/) (e.g., [Redis](https://redis.io/)) that is accessible to both the task-master and the remote worker instance(s).

-The connector uses a configured directory containing YARA rules, to efficiently scan binaries as they are seen by the CB Response Server.
-The generated threat information is used to produce an intelligence feed for ingest by the Cb Response Server again.
+The connector reads YARA rules from a configured directory to efficiently scan binaries as they are seen by the CB EDR server.
+The generated threat information is used to produce an intelligence feed for ingest by the CB EDR Server.

 1. Download the latest RPM from the [GitHub releases page](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-b39ed959488c9ec78055/python-cb-yara-connector-2.1-0.x86_64.rpm).
 1. Install the RPM: